 Right down the street or perhaps in a nearby town, there are partnership opportunities just waiting for you.
 Local businesses enjoy partnering to cross-promote marketing collateral as well as special events that, in turn, bring business to all.
 You could market your property to area photographers for photo shoots, encourage area sports teams to stay, offer a guest-chef series highlighting area chefs or even arrange a room sponsorship for local brands to showcase their wares.
 The win-win nature of the partnership extends your reach and advances public relations options to encompass multiple brands and businesses.

 The broad reach of reality TV has turned even the most unlikely destinations into must-see locations (just look at Duck Dynasty and Deadliest Catch).
 If you are located in or around an area where reality TV has taken hold, let visitors know.
 People enjoy visiting places where there’s potential to catch a glimpse of a celebrity.
 Even Real Housewives of Beverly Hills star Lisa Vanderpump shared that she receives visitors from all over the world at her restaurant, SUR, in West Hollywood.

 Travel and tourism are alive and well, even in a slumped economy, which makes the competition for guests and mindshare that much more valuable and difficult to achieve.
 The PR experts at Axia Public Relations know exactly how to make it happen for you.
 These are just a few key tactics to consider, but there’s more; Part II will be live shortly.
-In the meantime, download our free Online Reputation Management e-book to learn more about how public relations can support your business.
+In the meantime, download our Online Reputation Management e-book to learn more about how public relations can support your business.

 Wendy Bulawa Agudelo has more than 15 years of experience in technology, business, consumer and non-profit public relations.
 In addition to serving on the Massachusetts Down Syndrome Congress PR Task Force, Wendy enjoys cooking and rooting for her favorite New England sports teams.